Cananito/Cananito.github.io/_generator/content/fitness.md

 ## Running

-I really dislike the feeling of being short of breath when doing any type of routine/daily activity, so I like to incorporate some aerobic exercise throughout the week.
+I really dislike the feeling of being short of breath when doing any type of low-medium intensity activity, so I like to incorporate some aerobic exercise throughout the week.
 For this I like running indoors on a treadmill for 15-30 mins.

 ## Streteching